Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 13 “No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth.”

-The master praised the unrighteous manager because he had acted shrewdly, “for the sons of this age are more shrewd in relation to their own kind than the sons of light”.
-This is, in fact, one of the key issues that the Lord Jesus wants to communicate through this parable – the shrewdness of the unrighteous manager in comparison to the foolishness of believers.
+The master praised the unrighteous manager because he had acted shrewdly.
+Commenting on this parable, the Lord Jesus said: “For the sons of this age are more shrewd in relation to their own kind than the sons of light”.
+A key issue the Lord Jesus wants to communicate in this parable is the shrewdness of the people of the world compared to the foolishness of believers.

-The Lord Jesus says: “Make friends for yourselves by means of the wealth of unrighteousness, so that when it fails, they will receive you into the eternal dwellings”.
-The Lord Jesus highlights the issue of our attitude towards material things.
-Believers often do not live in a manner consistent with the fact that they are God’s children.
-This can be seen in our approach and attitude towards material wealth.
-We do not make use of it wisely, in a way that contributes to our eternal well-being.
+The Lord Jesus continues: “And I say to you, make friends for yourselves by means of the wealth of unrighteousness, so that when it fails, they will receive you into the eternal dwellings” (v.
+9).
+The Lord Jesus is teaching us the attitude we should have towards material things: to use material wealth wisely, in a way that contributes to our eternal well-being.
+Many believers are not wise in the way they use material wealth.
+They live in a manner inconsistent with their being God’s children.

-There is a close relationship between our eternal well-being and the way we approach this issue of material wealth.
+There is a close relationship between the way we manage our material wealth and our eternal well-being.

 The Lord Jesus says in verse 10: “He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much”.
-This statement was made immediately after His comment on how we ought to make use of material wealth.
-How we make use of it reveals the quality of our faithfulness to God.
+He made this statement immediately after commenting on how we ought to make use of material wealth.
+This tells us that how we make use of material wealth reveals the quality of our faithfulness to God.

 We may think that we are faithful in areas such as prayer, reading of the Scriptures, fellowship with the brethren, attending church meetings and so on.
-But are we faithful in the area of material wealth?
-If we are not, it could be a reflection of something within us that is not right.
+But are we also faithful in the wise use of material wealth?
+If we are not, it could be an indication that something is not right within us.
 We may not be as faithful as we think we are.

-The Lord Jesus makes it clear in verse 13: “No servant can serve two masters… You cannot serve God and wealth”.
-Material wealth can be of use and can be well-utilised.
-But it must not become our master.
-It must not have a hold on us.
-If it does, it will impair our relationship with God and our service for Him.
+Material wealth can be useful and well-utilised, but it must not become our master and have a hold on us.
+The Lord Jesus makes this clear in verse 13: “No servant can serve two masters … You cannot serve God and wealth”.
+If we let material wealth become our master, it will impair our relationship with God and our service for Him.

 Matthew 6:19-24